FTAndy/gpt-crawler/README.md

 ### Start to crawl

-E.g. to crawl the the source code of [gpt-crawler](https://github.com/BuilderIO/gpt-crawler) to a custom GPT
+E.g. to crawl the source code of [gpt-crawler](https://github.com/BuilderIO/gpt-crawler) to a custom GPT

 ```ts
 import { crawlerGithubForGPT } from "repo-crawler-for-gpt";